-The precision of a chemical kinetic method is limited by the signal-to-noise ratio of the instrumentation used to monitor the reaction's progress.
+The precision of a chemical kinetic method is limited by the signal-to-noise ratio of the instrumental technique used to monitor the reaction's progress.
 When using an integral method, a precision of 1-2% is routinely possible.
-The precision for a differential method may be somewhat poorer, particularly if the signal is noisy.
+The precision for a differential method may be somewhat poorer, particularly when the signal is noisy.